Appeal Ineligibility for Financial Aid

 - The determination of whether or not to approve a dependency override is made by the Office of Financial Aid at Central Piedmont – not the U.S. Department of Education.
 All decisions made by the Office of Financial Aid on dependency overrides are final and not appealable.

-Dependency Override Appeal Process:
+Dependency Override Appeal Process

-- Personal Statement
+1. Personal Statement

 On a separate sheet of paper, tell us in your own words why you are requesting a dependency override.
 Be sure to describe the following:

-- Third-Party Statements
+2. Third-Party Statements